fkie-cad/amides/README.md

 The classification performance of the misuse classification performance for Windows PowerShell, Windows Registry, and Web-Proxy data is evaluated in this experiment.
 The experiment can be carried out by executing the `classification_new_types.sh`.
 Precision and Recall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.

-### Running Experiments using the Quickstart Environment
+## Running Experiments using the Quickstart Environment

-After the image has been successfully created, executing
+After the image of the quickstart environment has been successfully created, executing

 ```bash
     ./run_experiments.sh